Emil Balayev

-Emil Nazim ogly Balayev (Emil Nazim oğlu Balayev; Эмиль Назим оглы Балаев; born 17 April 1994) is a professional footballer who plays as a goalkeeper for Sabail.
-Born in Russia, he represents the Azerbaijan national team.
+Emil Nazim ogly Balayev (Emil Nazim oğlu Balayev; Эмиль Назим оглы Балаев; born 17 April 1994) is a professional footballer who plays as a goalkeeper for Neftçi.
+Born in Russia, he plays for the Azerbaijan national team.
 He was selected as the footballer of the year in Azerbaijan in 2019.

 Club career

 As a youth player Balayev was a member of Neftçi youth system, before he was promoted to the first team in 2011.
 Balayev made his debut for Neftchi in an Azerbaijan Premier League match against Sumgayit in September 2012.
 In 2013 Balayev was sent on a season loan to Araz-Naxçıvan.

 Balayev moved from Neftçi to Bundesliga club Eintracht Frankfurt in January 2014.
 However, he failed to make an appearance for the club and was released in June 2016.

 In January 2019, Balayev moved from Sabail to Kazakhstani club Tobol.
 He made his professional debut for Tobol in the Kazakhstan Premier League on 9 March 2019, starting in the home match against Irtysh Pavlodar, which finished as a 3–0 win.
 On 31 January 2020, Balayev left Tobol by mutual consent.

 On 3 March 2020, Zira announced the signing of Balayev on a contract until the end of the 2019–20 season.

 On 10 July 2020, Balayev signed a contract with Qarabağ FK.
 On 3 March 2022, Balayev left Qarabağ.

 On 4 March 2022, Kazakhstan Premier League club Turan announced the signing of Balayev.
 Balayev left Turan in June 2022.

+On 28 June 2023, Neftçi announced the return of Balayev on a two-year contract.
+On 26 June 2025, Balayev signed a new one-year contract with Neftçi.